 - Forge bonds with fellow scholars

-In 2019, seventy first-year Notre Dame Scholars from eight scholarship programs attended the fully-funded Outward Bound canoe expedition from August 8-14, 2018.
-Recipients of the Brennan, Greater China, Mulva, Scott, Stamps, Stinson, Trustey, and Hesburgh-Yusko Scholarship awards participated in the trip.
+In 2019, seventy first-year Notre Dame Scholars from eight scholarship programs attended the fully-funded Outward Bound canoe expedition.

-In 2020, the annual Outward Bound excursion was cancelled due to health and safety concerns stemming from the the COVID-19 pandemic.
-We hope to reschedule the excursion for Scholars who matriculated at Notre Dame during the 2020 academic year.
+The annual Outward Bound excursion was canceled for summers 2020 and 2021 due to health and safety concerns stemming from the the COVID-19 pandemic.
+We resumed Outward Bound expeditions in summer 2022.